How to Be Friends with Your Adult Children

 While she has been a success story in her career, I can see her artistic nature in her clothes, her home, and in the way, she does things.

-My third child who got an art degree and immediately became a fulltime bartender became one of the most successful and well-paid bartenders in town.
+My third child who got an art degree and immediately became a fulltime bartender became one of the most successful and well-paid bartenders in the city.

 As I wondered what he would ever do besides that, he started a business with a partner and is an entrepreneur as well.

 And trust me on this, I would never ever have picked his business for him.
-He found it himself, through his bartending and is now becoming a real-estate developer.
+He found it himself, through his bartending.

 The point of this long story is this.
 If my kids had done what common wisdom (or their dad and I) had said they should do, they’d possibly be in mediocre jobs or just repeating what their dad and I did.